 Ah, blisters.
 Whether it’s from running in trainers or strutting your stuff in sandals, there’s nothing that’ll irk your feet quite like a painful blister.
-But while there’s plenty of advice out there on how to prevent getting blisters in the first place (we’ve got a super-clever trick from a podiatrist right here), what happens once it’s too late?
+But while there’s plenty of advice out there on how to prevent getting blisters in the first place, what happens once it’s too late?
 Well, we’re here to tell you that you’ve probably been dealing with blisters all wrong.
-If you’re one for popping them while they’re hot, take five to read these top tips for treating blisters on your feet, straight from the experts.
+If you’re one for popping them while they’re hot, take five to read these top tips for treating blisters on your feet (or wherever you got that piercing), straight from the experts.

 #1.
 Don't Burst Your Blisters

 We’re guilty of doing it too, but advice from the experts is that we should all resist the temptation to take a pin to our blisters and let them go down on their own.
 “Avoid bursting the blister because this could lead to an infection or slow down the healing process,” the experts at AXA PPP Healthcare tell us.
 “If possible, keep the skin intact to protect the wound underneath.”

 #2.
 If a Blister Bursts, Treat it With TLC

 If your blister bursts on its own (or if we’ve arrived too late with our first tip), it’s important to treat it like you would any wound and safeguard it against infection.
 “When a blister bursts, don’t peel off the dead skin,” warn the folks at AXA PPP.
 “Instead, allow the fluid inside the blister to drain, and cover the area with a dry, sterile dressing to protect it from infection until it heals.”